List of Daredevil (TV series) characters: Vladimir Ranskahov

 Vladimir Ranskahov (portrayed by Nikolai Nikolaeff) is a Russian mafia member trying to make a name for himself in America with his brother Anatoly.
 He is later killed by the police officers on Wilson Fisk's side while buying Daredevil time to get away.

 Josie

 Josie (portrayed by Susan Varon) is the owner of a bar frequented by Murdock, Nelson, and Page.
 Based on the comic character who first appeared in Daredevil #160 (September 1979).

+Varon reprises her role in Marvel Studios' Disney+ series Daredevil: Born Again.

 Doris Urich

 Doris Urich (portrayed by Adriane Lenox) is the sick wife of Ben Urich.
 Despite being hospitalized, she gives her full support for her husband when he begins to investigate Wilson Fisk's crimes.
 After Ben is killed, Doris attends the funeral and reveals to Karen Page that Ben had set up a life insurance plan making her financially set for the rest of her life.
 Based on the comic character who first appeared in Daredevil #163 (March 1980).